hsridharan/azure-docs/articles/sap/monitor/provider-netweaver.md

     sapcontrol -nr <instance number> -function ParameterValue service/protectedwebmethods -user "<admin user>" "<admin password>"
     ```

 1. Review the output.
-Ensure in the output you see the name of methods **GetQueueStatistic ABAPGetWPTable EnqGetStatistic GetProcessList**
+Ensure in the output you see the name of methods **GetQueueStatistic ABAPGetWPTable EnqGetStatistic GetProcessList GetEnvironment**

 1. Repeat the previous steps for each instance profile.